micahwoods/atcweb3/content/post/is-carbon-the-next-frontier-in-fertilization/index.md

 ---
 date: "2018-05-31T00:00:00Z"
 title: 'Is carbon "the next frontier in fertilization?" '
-subtitle: 'A new article in Crops & Soils discusses soil health, carbon fertilizer, and managing carbon.
+subtitle: 'An article in Crops & Soils discusses soil health, carbon fertilizer, and managing carbon.
 The conclusion is: "forget about fertilizing with carbon." '
 tags:
 - fertilizer